Reef Doctor Research Assistant

-It is open to anyone over the age of 18, no previous qualification or experience is necessary.
+The programme is open to anyone over the age of 18, no previous qualification or experience necessary.

 This programme is also a great way for graduates and undergraduates to gain the essential field based work experiences needed to help further a career in conservation and marine sciences.
-We can also provide the opportunity for BSc and MSc students in the field of environmental sciences and conservation to undertake their own research projects for their thesis (please ask for further details on possible research projects).
+We can also provide the opportunity for BSc and MSc students in the field of biology, ecology, zoology, environmental sciences, conservation etc., to undertake their own research projects for their thesis (please ask for further details on possible research projects).

 Dive training to PADI Advanced level.